Improving the Solution of Indefinite Quadratic Programs and Linear Programs with Complementarity Constraints by a Progressive MIP Method: Computational Experiments

 \gap

-For the StQP instances, PIP consistently produces the best solutions within comparable computational times.
+For the StQP instances, PIP consistently produces high-quality solutions within comparable computational times.
 In smaller instances, PIP (0.9) matches the global optimal solutions.
-And as problem size increases, PIP (0.8) provides superior solutions more rapidly than the other methods.
+And as the problem size increases, PIP (0.8) provides superior or competitive solutions more rapidly than the other methods.

 \gap

 For the QAP instances, PIP (0.6) is the most effective method in terms of solution quality and computation time.
 On smaller instances, PIP achieves the best known or nearby solutions quickly.
 For larger instances, PIP produces solutions close to the best known results much faster than the full MILP approach.
 PIP (0.4) provides good balance between solution quality and computation speed.